SilkRose/Pony/stories/whispers-and-wishes/whispers-and-wishes.md

 "Like what?"

-Pinkie asks with optimism, "Did you enjoy the sleepover so far?"
+Pinkie asks with optimism, "Are you enjoying the sleepover so far?"

 "Yes, I had a lot of fun, but I couldn't stop thinking about…"